Without a pause, we make fast decisions

 Of the 398 who died, how many of them could have received help from system two.
 Instead, their system one takes control.
 They used earlier learned behaviours to judge the speed of the oncoming car, of the road conditions, and their footwear.
 Speed is a variable, and just because a pedestrian crossed the road in front of an oncoming car okay before, doesn’t mean they can again.

-By taking a pause, we open our minds to a unique way of thinking – a lifesaving way of thinking.
+By taking a pause, we open our minds to a unique way of thinking—we give ourselves change to think about the worst case scenario.

 As I said, that would be bad – and terribly slow.